12 Rods: 1996–2000: V2 Records era

-In 1996, 12 Rods became the first American act to sign to the newly founded V2 Records, then a part of Richard Branson's Virgin Group, where gay? was reissued, making it the group's first major label release.
-The band's next album Split Personalities was released in 1998 and was named in Pitchfork's first list of the best albums of the 1990s (although it was absent in the second version).
+In 1996, 12 Rods became the first American act to sign to V2 Records, then a part of Richard Branson's Virgin Group, where gay? was reissued, making it the group's first major label release.
+The band's next album, Split Personalities, was released in 1998 and named in Pitchfork's first list of the best albums of the 1990s (although it was absent in the second version).
 Minneapolis musician Bill Shaw joined the group around this time, serving as its bassist until the end of the band's career.

 12 Rods released its next album, the Todd Rundgren-produced Separation Anxieties, in 2000.
 Band members say Rundgren didn't do much during recording:

-The band was dropped by V2 Records following the album's release, which was a disappointment both critically and commercially.
-Local Minneapolis drummer Dave King went on to be the group's drummer for most of the remainder of its career after McGuire's departure following the recording sessions for Separation Anxieties.
+The band was dropped by V2 Records following the album's release, which was a disappointment critically and commercially.
+Local Minneapolis drummer Dave King became the group's drummer for most of the remainder of its career after McGuire's departure following the recording sessions for Separation Anxieties.

 2000–2004: Independent era and disbandment

-Jake Hansen joined the band in the summer of 2002 as an additional guitarist, and in 2003 George Marich took on drumming duties due to King's touring conflicts with The Bad Plus.
+Jake Hansen joined the band in the summer of 2002 as an additional guitarist, and in 2003 George Marich took over drums due to King's touring conflicts with The Bad Plus.
 The group recorded and released one more album, 2002's self-released Lost Time, then broke up in 2004.

+Post-disbandment

+Following the band's first break-up, Ryan Olcott performed solo as Foodteam (and later as c.Kostra), with a band as Mystery Palace, and is a record producer in Minneapolis.
+Ev Olcott played in Halloween, Alaska and The Few Nice Words, and co-founded audio software company Audiofile Engineering.
+McGuire played with Kid Dakota, John Vanderslice, The Mountain Goats, Quruli and gives drumming lessons.
+Flynn currently lives in Cincinnati, Ohio, and performs in a group called the Queen City Silver Stars and The Matt Flynn Jazz Trio, where he plays upright bass.
+Shaw reformed Post Mortem Grinner and also plays in The Few Nice Words and Halloween, Alaska.
+King plays actively with Happy Apple, The Bad Plus, Halloween, Alaska, and Dave King Trucking Company.